 If you’re responsible for human resources in your company, then you know that staying compliant with state and federal laws is a never-ending job.
 Every day seems to bring new changes or challenges, and it can be hard to keep up.
-That’s why an HR compliance audit is so important.
+That’s why our team of HR consultants believes an HR compliance audit is so important.
 By taking the time to review your policies and procedures against the latest regulations, you can identify any areas of weakness and fix them before they cause trouble.
-In this blog post, we’ll give you tips on what to include in your HR compliance audit, as well as advice on how to turn that information into actionable steps.
+In this blog post, we’ll give you tips on what to include in your HR compliance audit, as well as advice on HR compliance best practices and how to turn that information into actionable steps.

 What is an HR Compliance Audit?